Obarun/66/doc/66-boot.md

     * The child then execs into `rc.init`

-In the unusual event that any of the above processes fails *66-boot* will try to launch a single-user login namely *sulogin* to provide a means to repair the system.
+In the unusual event that any of the above processes fail, *66-boot* will try to launch a single-user login namely *sulogin* to provide the means to repair the system.

 ## Skeleton files